PedroBarbosa239/PedroBarbosa239/README.md

-# 👋 Hey there!
+# 👋Bonjour!
 I'm Pedro Barbosa

 🎓 **Information Systems and Software Engineering Student at UFGD and Anhanguera University** — Brazil 🇧🇷
 💻 Graduated as an Internet Computing Technician from the Federal Institute of Mato Grosso do Sul (IFMS).